-Although people keep spreading the message that menopause is a time in life you should embrace rather than worry about, it’s hard to get used to those troubles due to low estrogen.
-But, is there a way to end the distress and lead a better life?
+Although menopause is the time in a woman’s life that should be embraced rather than worried about, it’s hard to get used to those troubles due to symptoms of low estrogen: hot flashes, night sweats, and mood changes, among others.

-What Causes Low Estrogen in Women?
+What Does Estrogen Do for Women?